- The Fiscal

 On aggregate, our federal tax system is structured to be generally progressive, with higher-income taxpayers paying a larger share of their income in taxes.
 However, the composition of taxes paid is very different for taxpayers at different ends of the income distribution.
 For low-income Americans, payroll taxes and excise taxes are the major forms of taxation; for high-income Americans, individual and corporate income taxes comprise most of their tax burden.

-Just eight tax expenditures amounted to $1.2 trillion in 2020 — more than half the cost of all such expenditures combined.
+Just eight tax expenditures amounted to $1.14 trillion in 2023 — over half the cost of all such expenditures combined.